LegendApp/presentation-local-first/slides/slides.md

 <!--
 And let's look at React Query's optimistic mutations example.

-You have to first cancel current queries, snapshot the current value, overwrite the query data with the optimistic value, and keep the previous value in case of failure, and manually invalidate previous queries because it changed.
+You have to first cancel current queries, snapshot the current value, overwrite the internal query cache with the optimistic value, and keep the previous value in case of failure, and manually invalidate previous queries because it changed.
 -->

 ---